Subscribe to updates

 Update on Senior Recruitment

 Pauline Shakespeare, Interim Head of Corporate Human Resources, presented an update on senior management recruitment.
-Since the last committee meeting, permanent appointments have been made for the Director of Housing Property and Asset Management (Stephen Platt), Director of Homelessness and Housing Options (Jennifer Winter), and Strategic Director of Change and Improvement (Jonathan Lloyd).
-Several other posts are currently undergoing recruitment, including Director of Communities, Director of Public Protection and Integrated Enforcement, Director of Regeneration and Development, Director of Corporate Property and Estates, Director of IT, and Director of HR and OD.
-Interim arrangements are in place for many of these roles, with appointments anticipated in September.
-The committee's approval was sought to extend the engagement of Mark Norman as Interim Director of Governance until December 31st, 2025.
-Councillor Abdi Mohamed requested more information on the costs and duration of interim arrangements, which Ms. Shakespeare agreed to provide in future reports.
+Since the last meeting, permanent appointments had been made for the Director of Housing and Regeneration, Director of Housing Property and Asset Management, Director of Homelessness and Housing Options, and Strategic Director of Change and Improvement.
+Several other posts are currently undergoing recruitment, with interim arrangements in place for some.
+The committee's approval was sought to extend the engagement of Mark Norman as Interim Director of Governance until 31 December 2025.

 Employee Relations Casework and Policy Quarterly Review